vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-aws.md

     - controllers.tkg.cloud.vmware.com <br>
     - nodes.tkg.cloud.vmware.com <br>

-* `AWS::IAM::ManagedPolicy`:
+**AWS::IAM::ManagedPolicy:**
+- arn:aws:iam::YOUR-ACCOUNT-ID:policy/control-plane.tkg.cloud.vmware.com<br>
-  * `arn:aws:iam::YOUR-ACCOUNT-ID:policy/control-plane.tkg.cloud.vmware.com`.
-This policy is attached to the `control-plane.tkg.cloud.vmware.com` IAM role.
+ This policy is attached to the control-plane.tkg.cloud.vmware.com IAM role.<br><br>
+- arn:aws:iam::YOUR-ACCOUNT-ID:policy/nodes.tkg.cloud.vmware.com <br>
-  * `arn:aws:iam::YOUR-ACCOUNT-ID:policy/nodes.tkg.cloud.vmware.com`.
-This policy is attached to the `control-plane.tkg.cloud.vmware.com` and `nodes.tkg.cloud.vmware.com` IAM roles.
+  This policy is attached to the control-plane.tkg.cloud.vmware.com and nodes.tkg.cloud.vmware.com IAM roles.
+- arn:aws:iam::YOUR-ACCOUNT-ID:policy/controllers.tkg.cloud.vmware.com <br>
-  * `arn:aws:iam::YOUR-ACCOUNT-ID:policy/controllers.tkg.cloud.vmware.com`.
-This policy is attached to the `controllers.tkg.cloud.vmware.com` and `control-plane.tkg.cloud.vmware.com` IAM roles.
+This policy is attached to the controllers.tkg.cloud.vmware.com and control-plane.tkg.cloud.vmware.com IAM roles.

-* `AWS::IAM::Role`:

-   * `control-plane.tkg.cloud.vmware.com`
-   * `controllers.tkg.cloud.vmware.com`
-   * `nodes.tkg.cloud.vmware.com`
+**AWS::IAM::Role:**
+- control-plane.tkg.cloud.vmware.com
+- controllers.tkg.cloud.vmware.com
+- nodes.tkg.cloud.vmware.com

 The AWS user that you provide to Tanzu when you create the CloudFormation stack must have permissions to manage IAM resources, such as IAM policies, roles, and instance profiles.
 You need to create only one CloudFormation stack per AWS account, regardless of whether you use a single or multiple AWS regions for your Tanzu Kubernetes Grid environment.